Punta Del Este, moving into its tourist season, is a movie set waiting for a movie crew.

 This is a reputed playground for the rich and well connected but the season hasn’t started yet and I’m one of the few out walking today.

-Whether I will be viewed by others on the street, as rich and famous, is unlikely?
-How do you tell a person is rich by looking at them, and what makes rich?
+Whether I will be viewed by others on the street, as rich and famous, is unlikely, but how exactly do you tell a person is rich by looking at them in just their swimming trunks?
+When you strip away all their jewelry, clothes, cars, perfumes, makeup, how do you really know that who you think you see is really how they are?

-I expect to be seen as a senior traveler, healthy enough to walk, not on any schedule, with time to invest where i choose.
+I expect to be seen as a senior turista, healthy enough to walk, not on a schedule, with enough time and money, in the correct proportions, to see the world, going where the winds blow me.

-How people see us, strangely enough, is quite often how we are.
+How people see us, strangely enough, is quite often how we actually are.